Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Abstract

 \section{Abstract}

-Given a \ finite-dimensional \ space \ $\F$ \ of \ continuous \ functions \ \ \ $f:\R^1 \to \R^1$, we study the subspaces in $\F$ defined by systems of {\em equality conditions} $f(a_i) = f(b_i)$ for different collections of $n$ pairs of points $a_i, b_i \in \R^1$.
-If $\F$ is generic and its dimension is large enough compared with $n$ then {\bf any $n$ independent conditions of this type define a subspace of codimension exactly $n$} in $\F$.
-On contrary, we prove that this property necessarily fails if $\dim \F < 2n-I(n)$ where $I(n)$ is the number of ones in the binary notation of $n$.
-In particular, if $n$ is a power of 2 then the minimal dimension of $\F$ for which this property can hold is equal to $2n-1$.
-Moreover, we give lower estimates of the sizes of unavoidable jumps of these codimensions.
-For instance, if $n=N\geq 6$ of $n\geq 10, N=n+1$, then for any $N$-dimensional space $\F$ there exist independent collections of $n$ equality conditions for which this codimension is not greater than $n-2$.
+For any finite-dimensional vector space $\F$ of continuous functions $f:\R^1 \to \R^1$ consider subspaces in $\F$ defined by systems of {\em equality conditions} $f(a_i) = f(b_i)$, where $(a_i, b_i)$, $i=1, \dots, n$, are some pairs of points in $\R^1$.
+It is proved that if $\dim \F < 2n-I(n)$, where $I(n)$ is the number of ones in the binary notation of $n$, then there necessarily are independent systems of $n$ equality conditions defining the subspaces of codimension greater than $n$ in $\F$.
+We also prove lower estimates of the sizes of the inevitable drops of the codimensions of these subspaces.

+These estimates are then applied to knot theory (in which systems of equality conditions are known as {\em chord diagrams}).
+The inevitable presence of complicated non-stable terms in sequences of spectral sequences calculating the cohomology groups of spaces of knots is proved.

 \keywords{Chord diagram, configuration space, characteristic class}

 \subjclass[2010]{55R80, 57R22}